 Lessons

-Everything you need to know about the face peel
+All you need to know about face peels

-Pollution, stress, smoking, UV rays and blue light...
-All these elements rhyme with clogged pores and a blurred complexion.
-To remedy this, exfoliation is the beauty gesture par excellence.
-But beyond gentle exfoliations, peels can go further to give you a new skin.
-This technique, which acts in depth to eliminate dead cells and make the skin more radiant, is a great ally for your beauty routine.
-Here is everything you need to know about facial peels.
+Pollution, stress, smoking, UV rays and blue light... all these elements rhyme with clogged pores and a blurred complexion.
+To remedy this, exfoliation is the ultimate beauty gesture.
+But beyond gentle exfoliation, peelings can take your skin a step further.
+This technique, which works deep down to eliminate dead cells and make skin more radiant, is a major ally in your beauty routine.
+Here's everything you need to know about facial peels.

 #seo: oh my cream exfoliating care